supercontainers/ecp-tutorial/README.md

 ## Prerequisites

 This is a hands-on tutorial.
-Participants will need and/or ssh client to make best use of time during the tutorial.
+Participants will need a laptop/workstation with an ssh client to make best use of time during the tutorial.
 We will be providing training user accounts to both pre-configured EC2 instances as well as the Cori Supercomputer at NERSC.

 <div style="text-align:center"><img src="images/AWS_logo.png" width="250"></div>